 You can manually store snapshots taken from the webcam onto the EMX or a remote server.
-See Viewing Saved Snapshots and Managing Storage (on page 282).
+See Viewing Saved Snapshots and Managing Storage (on page 281).

 Links to snapshots or videos being captured by a webcam can be sent via email or instant message.
-See Sending Snapshots or Videos in an Email or Instant Message (on page 281).
+See Sending Snapshots or Videos in an Email or Instant Message (on page 280).

 You can create event rules to trigger emails containing snapshots from a webcam.
-See Available Actions (on page 219).
+See Available Actions.